-John Carroll University’s strategic plan for the next five years comes at a critically important time in the institution’s history.
+John Carroll University’s strategic plan for 2020 -2025 comes at a critically important time in the institution’s history.
 It follows Promise and Prominence, the plan for 2015 through 2020, which emerged from the need to focus on the currency of John Carroll University’s academic programs and Higher Learning Commission (HLC) accreditation.

-The next strategic plan will build on these efforts to develop a clearer and more distinctive vision for the future of the University.
+The new strategic plan builds on John Carroll's academic strengths and Jesuit tradition, but also differentiates and positions us to compete more effectively in the increasingly competitive marker for higher education through innovation in its curricular and co-curricular programs.
 It will also articulate how John Carroll will operate in the changed, post COVID-19 world where the higher education market is increasingly competitive in Ohio and beyond.

-Work on the strategic plan for 2020-2025 began during the 2019-2020 academic year and is continuing through Summer 2020 with broad collaboration from campus stakeholders.
-The plan will be comprehensive and envision everything from academic program priorities and administrative structures, to enrollment strategy and support, to enriching the student experience beyond the classroom, to broadening student populations and ways of delivering the John Carroll educational experience.
+Work on the strategic plan for 2020-2025 began during the 2019-2020 academic year and continued through Summer 2020 with broad collaboration from campus stakeholders.
+The plan is comprehensive and envisions everything from academic program priorities and administrative structures, to enrollment strategy and support, to enriching the student experience beyond the classroom, to broadening student populations and ways of delivering the John Carroll educational experience.

 I continue to welcome input and participation from the entire campus community and look forward to creating a vision for John Carroll that is both exciting and enduring.